Skoda Citigoᵉ iV (2019-2020) review

 Rather than being at the cutting edge like the Volkswagen ID.3 and SEAT el-Born, which both use a dedicated platform designed specifically for electric vehicles, the Citigo and its siblings use underpinnings originally developed for petrol-engined models – focus on value for money and practicality.

-The Citigoᵉ is notable for being the only one of the trio available to buy in the UK without fast-charging capability, which brings the price of the entry-level SE model under £17,000.
+The Citigoᵉ is notable for being the only one of the trio available to buy in the UK without fast-charging capability.
 If you have a wallbox (or get one installed), this option makes a lot of sense, particularly if you intend the Citigoᵉ to be your household's second car.

 With the same electric motor as its e-up! and Mii electric cousins, the Citigoᵉ will get from 0-62mph in 12.3 seconds and go on to a top speed of 81mph.
 It's not as fast in the real world as a Renault ZOE or Kia e-Niro, but like most electric cars, it has pace where it counts around town, enabling you to dart into gaps and nip away from the lights with ease.

 There are four levels of regenerative braking to work with and the strongest allows for one-pedal driving around 90% of the time, with a significant deceleration effect when you lift off.
 Our time in the car so far suggests you should be able to get pretty close to that claimed 162-mile range figure, especially if you stick to urban and suburban roads, where the car is most at home.